ddededodediamante/rarry-docs/docs/development/extensions/first.md

     return {
       /* the code executed by your block */
       helloBlock: () => {
-        return "block"; // since the block is an output, it needs to return something },
+        return "block"; // since it's an output, it needs to return something },
     };
   }